Catalog: Monroe #1 BOCES WEBREG

 Through engaging session, participants will navigate how AI is reshaping teaching, learning, assessment, equity, and digital citizenship in the K-12 space.

-Whether you're just passing "Go” or deep in the game, this conference offers a space to:
+Whether you're just passing "Go” or completing the game, this conference offers a space to:

 • Examine current and emerging AI tools in education